India complains to Beijing over treatment of diplomat

-NEW DELHI China has agreed to look into a complaint by India's foreign ministry that a diplomat was prevented from treating his severe diabetes and collapsed while offering consular assistance to two Indian citizens on trial in China's Yiwu city.
+NEW DELHI India's foreign ministry complained to Beijing at a high level on Monday, saying a diplomat was denied medicine to control severe diabetes and collapsed while offering consular assistance to two Indian citizens on trial in China's Yiwu city.

-S. Balachandran from the Indian consulate in Shanghai, had to be hospitalised after attending a court hearing that lasted five hours without being able to treat his condition, said an Indian government source who declined to be named.
+The diplomat, S. Balachandran from the consulate in Shanghai, was not allowed to leave the courtroom to treat his diabetes during a hearing that lasted for five hours.
+He then collapsed and was taken to a hospital for treatment, said an Indian government source who declined to be named.

 "We have taken it up pretty strongly with the Chinese, that this is no way to treat a diplomat, that he should be allowed access to medication," the source said.
 But the source denied Indian media reports that the diplomat had been attacked by an angry crowd for defending the two businessmen on trial.